alamehan/nice-list/README.md

   * [Ebookee](https://ebookee.com/) - A free ebooks search engine, the best free ebooks download library.
 Tech, Novel, etc.
   * [Ebook3000](http://ebook3000.com/) - The best place to read ebooks and search free download ebooks.
 It's the open directory.
   * [Lib-Ebooks](https://lib-ebooks.com/) - Provides Free PDF Books and more..
 For all, In many different Subjects.
+  * [Twirpx](https://www.twirpx.com/) - Everything for the student.
+Languages and linguistics, Computer literature, Math, etc.
   * [Alleng](https://alleng.org/) - For ESL students.
 Download textbooks, dictionaries, manuals, audio, video etc.
   * [Sci-Hub](https://sci-hub.tw/) - The first website in the world to provide mass & public access to research papers.
   * [IEEE](https://www.ieee.org/) - The world's largest technical professional organization for the advancement of technology.
   * [DocSity](https://www.docsity.com/) - Access free study contents - study notes, essays, summaries and a lot more.
   * [Scribd](http://www.scribd.com/) - Enjoy an unlimited* number of books, audiobooks, magazines, and more.
   * [Use FYI](https://usefyi.com/templates/) - Free resources and templates you need to get work done in one place.
   * [Biggerplate](https://www.biggerplate.com/) - Download mind map templates and shared by members of our global community.
+  * [Small Pocket Library]( https://www.smallpocketlibrary.com/) - Help students and teachers and anyone interested in science.

 * Downloadable : Courses
   * [Tutflix](https://tutflix.io/) - Free Education Community.
 A Place Where You Can Learn Any Course Online And Discuss.
   * [Ttorial](http://ttorial.com/) - Obtain & download the best online courses for free, from 100+ institutions.